April 8-April 23, 2026

 The pattern creation process of Ikat fabrics, Margilan

-After the check out from the hotel, we will make a long journey of 5 hours to Tashkent.
-After having lunch at Afsona, we will visit Parishah Suzani House.
-In this local house, two young sisters produce suzanis with the help of their father who is responsible for dyeing silk yarns for his daughters.. rest time at the hotel.
+After checking out of the Hotel 777, we will make a long journey of 5 hours to Tashkent, with minivans.
+After having lunch at Afsona, we will rest at the hotel.
 Dinner at Actor.
-Check-in and Overnight in Bentley.
+Check in and Overnight in our hotel in Tashkent.

-We will have a very early wake up at 04:00, and Check out and departure at 04:30.
+We will have a very early wake-up at 04:00, and check out and departure at 04:30.
 We will drive to the Tashkent airport for 30 minutes.
-We will fly to Nukus (07:15 am-08:55 am), the capital of the Autonomous Republic of Karakalpakstan, an autonomous inner state of Uzbekistan republic.
-After check-in and breakfast at Jipek Joli Hotel we will visit Savitsky Museum in restoration except one story & National History Museum of Karakaplpakstan, Deniz Coşkun will give a speech about Karakalpak Turkic people.
-We will have our lunch at Terrasse Garden. then, a 1-hour drive to Shimbay the old village where we will meet and See Yurt-Okuy/qorouy builders.
-Return to the hotel for a break, and happy hour, till dinner.
-Dinner at Sofram, overnight at Jipek Joli.
+We will fly to Nukus (07:15 am-08:55 am), the capital of the Autonomous Republic of Karakalpakstan, an autonomous inner state of the Uzbekistan Republic.
+After check-in and breakfast at Jipek Joli Hotel, we will visit the Savitsky Museum and the National History Museum of Karakalpakstan.
+Deniz Coşkun will give a speech about the Karakalpak Turkic people.
+We will have our lunch at Sofram, the Turkish Restaurant.
+Then, a 1-hour drive to Shimbay, the old village where we will meet and see Yurt-Okuy/qorouy builders.
+Return to the hotel for a break, and our dinner will take place at Terasse Garden Restaurant, overnight at Jipek Joli.

-After checking out from Jipek Joli, we will make a morning visit to the largest cemetery in central Asia called MIZDAK KHAN, with 30 30-minute of drive.
-We will listen to stories of amazing interesting burial types of Tombs from ancient ages to the present day.
-We will visit the shrine of prophet Shimun, one of the biblical prophets. continue to drive to KHIVA in the KHOREZM Area which will take 4 hours in the desert.
+After checking out from Jipek Joli, we will make a morning visit to the largest cemetery in Central Asia, called MIZDAK KHAN, with a 30-minute drive.
+We will listen to stories of amazing, interesting types of Tombs from ancient ages to the present day.
+We will visit the shrine of Prophet Shimun, one of the biblical prophets. continue to drive to KHIVA in the KHOREZM Area, which will take 4 hours in the desert.
 Lunch in mid-way.
-We will arrive at mid-afternoon and rest in the hotel before walking around in OLD town which is a UNESCO heritage site.
+We will arrive at mid-afternoon and rest in the hotel before walking around in OLD town, which is a UNESCO heritage site.
 Dinner in at Ayvon restaurant and Overnight at ZARAFSHAN Hotel.

 Khiva City at night